wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ```
 conda install -c conda-forge git
 ```
-## 4 Loading some popular libraries.
+## 4 Loading some Libraries.

+### 4.1 Commonly-Used Libraries

-I'm going to recommend that at this point you load a number of libraries and packages.
+I'm going to recommend that, at this point, you load a number of libraries and packages.

 First you will need the Jupyter Resource packages to get the juphter notebooks running

 * [Jupyter Notebooks, and JupyterLab](https://jupyter.org) and [IPython](https://ipython.org) environments
   * These are the jupyter, jupyterlab, and notebook packages.
 This will also include the IPython interactive python environment
   * [nbopen](https://github.com/takluyver/nbopen) If you want to open a Jupyter Notebook from inside a file manager window for Windows or Mac.
-(Follow the directions at this link [here]().)
+(Follow the directions at this link [here]().).

 Then you can install (or reinstall) the following basic "must-have" packages for working in data science